silverxd/silverxd.github.io/README.md

 ## Project Status

 Right now project is in development.
-Our main goal is to generate prototype of our socialmedia platform.
+We have done prototype of the website.
+You can see that in the visuals section as well.

 ## Visuals